euc-releases/workspace-ONE-SDK-integration-samples/CONTRIBUTING.md

-# Contributing to the Workspace ONE Mobile SDK integration samples
+# Contributing to the Workspace ONE SDK integration samples
-The Workspace ONE Mobile SDK integration samples project team welcomes contributions from the community.
-Before you start working with the Workspace ONE Mobile SDK integration samples, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The Workspace ONE SDK integration samples project team welcomes contributions from the community.
+Before you start working with the Workspace ONE SDK integration samples, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an